The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

-The cable row is a compound exercise that works multiple muscle groups.
+The cable row is a compound exercise that works for multiple muscle groups.

-Different types of row can be done with different attachments and grips.
+Different types of rows can be done with different attachments and grips.

-In this guide, we’ll break down all aspects of the cable row, so you can get the most out of it.
+In this guide, we’ll break down all aspects of the cable row so that you can get the most out of it.

 - What is cable row?